 This presentation format was devised by Astrid Klein and Mark Dytham of Klein Dytham architecture.
 The first PechaKucha Night was held in Tokyo in February, 2003.

 David Pagan Butler | Founder, Organic Pools

-Filmmaker and inventor David Pagan Butler is spearheading a new trend in ecological swimming pools.
+David Pagan Butler is spearheading a new trend in ecological swimming pools.
 A lifelong passion for water ultimately led him to make his own Natural Pools for swimming.
 The novel system he devised for these 'Organic Pools' is ultra safe and healthy for both wildlife and humans.
 David has a background as an engineer and filmmaker for the BBC, working as cameraman and producer.
 His BBC films on Natural Pools introduced the concept to the UK, and his Youtube films have excited a global audience.
 Through films, consultancy and books he shares his Organic Pool system.